-As a boy, Marcus wasn’t really interested in racing and his career began almost accidentally.
+Born in September 1990 in Kumla, Marcus as a boy wasn’t really interested in racing and his career began almost accidentally.
 When he was 9 years old, Ericsson went to the local go-kart track for fun and almost broke a lap record in a first attempt.
 The owner of the track, well-known Swedish racer Fredrik Ekblom immediately spotted an uncut gem and convinced Marcus’ father to buy a kart to his son and to start his racing career.

 He stayed in kart racing for four years but he never had a plan of becoming a professional racer.
 However, Ericsson’s talent was so huge that many famous Swedish drivers thought that it would be a pity for such talent to stay unexploited.
 That’s why Ekblom and Kenny Brack, another well-known Swedish racer, used their contacts in the world of motorsport to find a good engagement for the talented guy.